 The surname Estebrooke was first found in Somerset where they held a family seat.
 The first on record appears to be John le Eastbrook, who is mentioned in a volume called "Kirby's Quest for Somerset," as living in that county during the reign of Edward III, the Confessor (1042-1066).
 The Saxon influence on English history diminished after the Battle of Hastings in 1066: the language of the courts was French for the next three centuries, but Saxon names survived.

 Early History of the Estebrooke family

-Another 151 words (11 lines of text) covering the years 1254, 1296 and 1327 are included under the topic Early Estebrooke History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Estebrooke research.
+Another 76 words (5 lines of text) covering the years 1254, 1296 and 1327 are included under the topic Early Estebrooke History in all our PDF Extended History products and printed products wherever possible.